Kuwait Metropolitan Rapid Transit System Project

 The Kuwait Metropolitan Rapid Transit System Project was a plan to build a rapid transit network in Kuwait.
-The project, which had been in the planning stages since the 2000's, was officially cancelled in 2023 due to a lack of funds.
+The project, which had been in the planning stages since the 2000s, was officially cancelled in 2023 due to a lack of funds.

 History

 The project was supposed to have been implemented through a public-private partnership (PPP) under the management of the Kuwait Authority for Partnership Projects (KAPP), where the government would have owned 10% of the project and raised 50% of the funds through an initial public offer.
 The remaining 40% would have been held by the private developer.